janpeuker/awesome-tech-roles/README.md

 # Awesome Tech Roles
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Job titles, roles, career paths by role and responsibility in Software and Information Technology ("IT", "ICT", "Tech") firms, focused on tech-adjacent roles.
+Tech-adjacent Job titles, roles, career paths by role and responsibility in Software and Information Technology ("IT", "ICT", "Tech") firms or firms that see themselves as technology companies and embrace a product mindset.

-This list does not cover industry enterprises, consulting firms, managed service providers, service delivery firms or startups, as many roles in those (e.g. Architect, Program Manager) have very different, often hierarchical, meaning (e.g. Analyst, Manager).
+This list does not cover non-tech industry enterprises, consulting firms, managed service providers, service delivery firms or startups, as many roles in those (e.g. Architect, Program Manager) have different, often hierarchical or organizational, meaning (e.g. Analyst, Manager, Operations).
 This list ist not a definition but an observation.

 ## Contents
 - [Role Overviews](#role-overviews).